 Exhaustion, for example, can lead to poor judgment or an inability to think logically because of overwhelming fatigue.
-If a recovering addict puts herself in a situation where she is too worn out to function (overwork, strenuous physical or mental activity, etc.), she may think that a she can handle one drink or pill in order to deal with the exhaustion; however, that is the first step in compromising sobriety.
+If a recovering addict puts themself in a situation where he or she is too worn out to function (overwork, strenuous physical or mental activity, etc.), they may think that they can handle one drink or pill in order to deal with the exhaustion; however, that is the first step in compromising sobriety.

 Many people find themselves exhausted from overwork when they are seeking to avoid another trigger: boredom.
 Patients are encouraged to cultivate hobbies as well as healthy and productive pursuits for a balanced lifestyle while maintaining appropriate boundaries to protect time to rest and relax, too.